slzhao/QC3/README.md

 ### annovar ###

 ANNOVAR is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes.
-We used ANNOVAR for annotation in vcf summary.
+We used ANNOVAR for annotation in vcf QC.
 It could be downloaded from [ANNOVAR website](http://www.openbioinformatics.org/annovar/).

 The ANNOVAR database files were also needed for ANNOVAR annotation.
 Please refer to the [ANNOVAR document](http://www.openbioinformatics.org/annovar/annovar_db.html) for the  database preparation.